jackandcarter/Maelstrom2/README.md

 All contributors to the project development will be credited in the final release.
 Currently A development build is in the works and a release can be expected within the next few months or faster if I can get game art finished faster.

-This will be an open project to welcome all developers who hold a special place in their hears for the original Maelstrom game.
+This will be an open project to welcome all developers who hold a special place in their hearts for the original Maelstrom game.

 Definition of of finished files:
 <br>